SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

   * Temporary change (TC);[^44]
   * Seasonal outliers (SO).

-  Descriptions and formulas are available in 7.1.1.
+  Descriptions and formulas are available in section *7.1.1.
+Linearisation with the TRAMO and RegARIMA models* in the *Annex*.
   By default, no pre-specified outlier is included in the specification.
 - **Intervention variables**, *regression{user=}* - defined as in TRAMO.
 Following the definition, these effects are        special events known a-priori (strikes, devaluations, political events, and so on).
 Intervention variables are modelled   as any possible sequence of ones and zeros, on which some operators may be applied.
 Intervention variables are built as  combinations of the following basic structures:[^45]
   * Dummy variables;[^46]